-21-Year-Old Hunter Downs Giant 695-Pound Black Bear in Western North Carolina
+21-Year-Old Hunter’s 695-Pound Black Bear Confirmed as Western North Carolina Record

 Caleb Henry took the big boar while hunting with his buddy and their hounds in Haywood County.
-It's likely a record for the area
+It broke a record that had stood since the early 1990s

-21-year-old, Caleb Henry, of Fines Creek, North Carolina, recently killed an absolutely massive black bear.
+Last fall, 21-year-old, Caleb Henry, of Fines Creek, North Carolina, killed an absolutely massive black bear.
 On October 17, the opening day of bear season, he and his friend Lucas Teague took their bear dogs hunting in Haywood County.
 That day, Teague shot his first-ever bear—a 475-pound dandy.

 The next morning, the guys got back at it.
-“Lucas turned two dogs loose that morning, and I turned loose two,” Henry tells F&S. “They went down into this laurel thicket and split up.
+“Lucas turned two dogs loose that morning, and I turned loose two,” Henry tells Field & Stream.
+“They went down into this laurel thicket and split up.
 His two dogs got after a big one, and mine got after a smaller bear that was probably about 200 pounds.”

 Henry and Teague focused on the big bear and followed Teague’s dogs.
 They let out more dogs to run the big bruin, while the other two dogs treed the smaller bear.
 Once the dogs treed the big bear, Henry shot it once with a lever-action .35 Remington and dropped it.